makuszef/Serial-transmission/README.md

-# Docs in pdf file
+# 📄 Docs in PDF File